jbmilgrom/google-product-categories-openai/README.md

 ## Structured Data

-[Multiple-choice questions](https://github.com/openai/evals/blob/main/docs/eval-templates.md#basic-eval-templates) ensure structured data.
+[Multiple-choice questions](https://github.com/openai/evals/blob/main/docs/eval-templates.md#basic-eval-templates) help to ensure structured data.
 The program runtime expects a descrete set of possible answers and can trivially verify whether a response is a member of the set.

 ## Leaf Node Granularity Discourages Misclassification